emmadebruin/emmadebruin.github.io/_posts/2024-03-28-Reproducibility-Project.md

 ## Swingby
-The Last real-world optimization task  the paper addresses is that of a Swingby trajectory.
-A situation is sketched where a "rocket" of mass 1 kg is traveling by 3 celestial bodys with different positions and different masses. to which a maximum position (x,y) of ...  can be applied.
-The aim of the system is to minimize the additional thrust needed to propell the rocket.
-The forces acting upon the rocket are important, as this can give the system information about the how much thrust has to be applied, ... uitleg formule
+The final real-world optimization task addressed in the paper concerns a Swingby trajectory.
+The scenario outlines a situation where a "rocket" with a mass of 1 kg traverses three celestial bodies with varying positions and masses.
+The objective of the system is to minimize the additional thrust required to propel the rocket.
+Understanding the forces acting upon the rocket is crucial, as they provide insight into the amount of thrust needed.

-The author of this paper has built a PINN which can efficiently solve this problem.
-The network in question contains three hidden layers of 64 neurons each, with a tanh activation function at each layer.
-At the output layer, another tanh activation function is applied.
-This network uses two loss functions: the physical loss and the constraint loss, the goal loss is .... .
-These are calculated with the formulas shown above.
+The author of this paper has developed a Physics-Informed Neural Network (PINN) capable of efficiently solving this problem.
+The network architecture comprises three hidden layers, each consisting of 64 neurons employing a tanh activation function.
+Another tanh activation function is applied at the output layer.
+This network employs two loss functions: the physical loss and the constraint loss, computed using the provided formulas.

 In the case of the swingby trajectory, the physical loss function,  F is the equation for a thrust vector under gravitational foces:

 ![image](https://github.com/stevengdemunck/docs/blob/main/assets/css/Screenshot%202024-04-08%20at%2022.50.59.png)

-in our case, the constraint loss incorporates the boundary conditions of the problem and takes the initial conditions into account.
+In our case, the constraint loss incorporates the boundary conditions of the problem and takes the initial conditions into account.
 These initial conditions are that the position starts at (x0,y0) = (-1,-1) at t=0 are and ends at (x1,y1) = (1,1).

-Each of these losses are then weighted in order to form a total loss.
-The weights of the physical and constrait loss are 1.
-These are hyperparameters set by the author of the paper.
-Now the architecture of the network and the elements of the loss function are clear, the optimization process starts.
-This paper applies Adam optimization for 2000 epochs with a learning rate of 0.001.
-After this, the author makes the unusual decision to switch to a different optimizer.
-L-BFGS optimization is carried out until convergence of the system.
-The paper produces the image on the below, where the path is layed out and different grasvitational forces and the thrust are plotted against the time.
+Each of these losses is then assigned weights to formulate a total loss.
+The weights for the physical and constraint losses are both set to 1, serving as hyperparameters determined by the author.
+Initially, Adam optimization is applied for 2000 epochs with a learning rate of 0.001.
+The paper presents the image below, showing the path taken and plotting different gravitational forces and thrust against time.

 ![image](https://github.com/emmadebruin/emmadebruin.github.io/assets/165269949/d6ac0116-7ca8-4aa6-bddb-98c913afc2dd)

-as with the pendulum reproduction, the combination of L-BFGS and Adam would not work. after adjusting the learning rate to 3*10^-3 and increasing the number of epochs to 60000 it did we were able to reproduce similar results.
+Similar to the pendulum reproduction scenario, the combination of L-BFGS and Adam proved ineffective.
+However, by adjusting the learning rate to 3*10^-3 and extending the number of epochs to 60000, we managed to replicate similar results.

+This first image shows the optimal path that should be taken to minimze thrust.
 ![image](https://github.com/stevengdemunck/docs/blob/main/assets/css/Figure_1.png)
+This image shows the total gravitational forces over time.
+When the rocket is closest to a celestial body, it experiences higher gravitational forces.
 ![image](https://github.com/stevengdemunck/docs/blob/main/assets/css/gravity.png)
+Here, the the total amount of force required to take the path over time is plotted
 ![image](https://github.com/stevengdemunck/docs/blob/main/assets/css/Figure_6.png)
+Finally the total amount of added thrust is plotted over time.
+The values we obtained are higher when compared to the grapgh shown in the paper, this could be due to the fact that we did not implement the L-BGFS.
 ![image](https://github.com/stevengdemunck/docs/blob/main/assets/css/Figure_7.png)

 ## Conclusion